IntersectMBO/plutus-apps/plutus-chain-index/README_alpha-release_Marconi.md

 ## The Cardano blockchain indexer for dApp developers

-Marconi is a lightweight, customizable solution for dApp developers who need to index and query the Cardano blockchain.
+Marconi is a lightweight, customizable chain follower application and library for dApp developers who need to index and query the Cardano blockchain.

 ## Introduction